How many pillows should you sleep with?

 This helps maintain spinal alignment and reduces pressure on the lower back.

-Side sleeping, particularly on the left side, is advised during pregnancy.
-Placing a firm pillow between the legs can ease hip and back strain.
+Side sleeping, particularly on the left side, is advised during pregnancy, and placing a firm pillow between the legs can ease hip and back strain.

 Another pillow behind the back can prevent rolling onto the back during sleep, which is often uncomfortable or risky in later pregnancy stages.

-Using pillows designed specifically for maternity, such as full-body or wedge-shaped pillows, can also improve sleep quality by offering customised support.
+Using pillows designed specifically for maternity, such as full-body pillows, like the Simba Body Pillow, or wedge-shaped or V-shaped pillows, can also improve sleep quality by offering customised support.

 People with specific medical conditions often require tailored pillow setups.